 *(Some people have NO symptoms, especially of a DVT in the leg.)

 If you have been traveling, and especially if you have other risk factors, and you become aware of any of the above, it is imperative that you seek medical attention immediately.
-Sadly it’s been my experience both for myself and in reading stories of others who have had blood clots that these symptoms are too often brushed off by medical personnel, especially if the patient is young and otherwise healthy.
+Sadly it’s been my experience both for myself and in reading stories of others who have had blood clots that these symptoms are too often brushed off by medical personnel, especially if the patient is young, active, and otherwise healthy.
 Remember: you know your body better than anyone.
-If something doesn’t feel right and you think you might have a blood clot, insist on a complete work-up and don’t take no for an answer.
-Your life could depend on you being your own advocate.
 I ignored very obvious symptoms and it nearly cost me my life.
 Don’t be like me!
-Seek care.
+Seek care and demand testing.

 Resources